grafana/agent/docs/getting-started.md

 - `--prometheus.wal-directory=/tmp/agent/data`, replacing `/tmp/agent/data` with
   the directory you wish to use for storing data.
 Note that `/tmp` may get deleted by most operating systems after a reboot.

+Note that using paths on your host machine must be exposed to the Docker container through a bind mount for the flags to work properly.